Olave Sinclair: Death

 Sinclair was discredited by Lord Robert Stewart and his wife Jean Kennedy.
 He lost his office of foud and was "put to the horn", denounced as bankrupt.
 At this time he was ill in Kirkcaldy.
 Sinclair was taken north to Girnigoe Castle in May 1573 where he was unable to speak or move.

 Olave Sinclair made his will in 1571 and divided his estates between his three sons according to traditional udal law.
+James VI confirmed the ownership of lands by his son William Sinclair in March 1579.

 Arthur Sinclair of Eisweck (Eswick) was Sheriff Depute of Shetland in March 1572.
 Laurence Bruce was appointed tacksman of the foudry in 1571, and was known as the foud.
 By April 1573, Bruce was "undoubted foud, sheriff depute and chamberlain of Shetland".

+Complaints against Laurence Bruce in 1576 included the use of false measures to increase the profit of customs and duties.
+For almost 30 years, farmers on Bressay had used a weight for butter called a "bismeyr" made with Olave Sinclair's consent by William Urving of Trondra.
+Bruce introduced a new larger "bismeyr".